 We account for each of our investments in unconsolidated affiliates under the equity method of accounting.
-Our Stagecoach Gas Services LLC (Stagecoach Gas), Tres Palacios Holdings LLC (Tres Holdings) and Powder River Basin Industrial Complex, LLC (PRBIC) equity investments are included in our storage and transportation segment.
-Our Crestwood Permian equity investment is included in our gathering and processing segment.
+Our Tres Palacios Holdings LLC (Tres Holdings), Powder River Basin Industrial Complex, LLC (PRBIC) and Stagecoach Gas (prior to its divestiture) equity investments are included in our storage and logistics segment.
+Our Crestwood Permian equity investment is included in our gathering and processing south segment.